WarioNeila86/SeleniumApp/README.md

 ## Test results
 * Generated HTML report can be found at `target\site\cucumber-reports\feature-overview.html`
 * JSON report can be found at `target\cucumber.json`

+**Please note:** the application has not been tested on Mac OSX due to lack of hardware